Career Definition of a Workforce Analyst

 There is no one specific educational path for aspiring workforce analysts.
 It's possible to pursue this career option by gaining practical experience in a call center and having a high school diploma or GED.
 An associate's degree in a relevant field, such as business or human resources, may be required for some opportunities while other employers may require workforce analysts to have a bachelor's degree.
 Workforce analysts can also benefit from taking computer courses because they must be familiar with a number of different programs to complete their tasks.
 Experience or training using Microsoft Office programs and workforce management software is often preferred.

 Workforce analysts need to have strong computer skills in order to store data, create reports, produce schedules and perform other tasks.
 Analytical skills are important for reviewing information and forming appropriate conclusions.
 Workforce analysts should have strong communication skills to ensure that employees are kept informed of developments effectively and to ensure that all appropriate staff are aware of issues.
 Organizational skills are important because workforce analysts play a role in establishing an efficient workplace environment and they also must be able to manage a range of tasks and prioritize their responsibilities.

 Career Outlook and Salary

 Workforce analysts can be grouped with first-line supervisors of non-retail sales workers.
-The U.S. Bureau of Labor Statistics provides job growth data for human resources specialists and expects those in this field will see a 7% rate of job growth from 2016 to 2026.
-According to Glasssdoor, workforce analysts earned a median annual income of $49,124 in 2017.
+The U.S. Bureau of Labor Statistics provides job growth data for human resources specialists and expects those in this field will see a 5% rate of job growth from 2018 to 2028.
+According to Payscale.com, workforce analysts earned a median annual income of $53,816 as of May 2020.